AdamMaichrzik/readAndLearn/README.md

 Read and learn!
 =======
-You can check it out [here](www.adammaichrzikplayground.pl/readAndLearn2/index.html).
+You can check it out on http://www.adammaichrzikplayground.pl/readAndLearn2/index.html.

 On this project I was working a lot.
 I was trying to do this in Swift language and it was pretty nice but doesn't worked like i wanted it to work and i couldn't figure out how to